 National security space includes all military and intelligence community uses of space-based capabilities.

-Space Requires a Whole of Government Approach
+We All Benefit From a Whole of Government Approach to Space

 AIA Cross-Government Space Priorities